EventTrust & Safety

 Trust & Safety teams are essential to platform integrity, compliance, and user retention but securing resources remains a challenge.
 Despite their impact, many teams struggle to articulate their value in a way that resonates with executives, leaving them underfunded and overlooked when it comes to budget allocation.

-This workshop is designed to bridge that gap.
-Through interactive exercises, live case study breakdowns, and guided discussions, participants will explore how to measure and communicate the ROI of their work.
-We will unpack real-world examples of companies that have successfully made the case for T&S investments, identifying the metrics that secured buy-in from leadership.
-Attendees will learn how to move beyond vague notions of “safety” and instead frame initiatives as essential to business, user retention, and regulatory preparedness.
+This workshop was designed to bridge that gap.
+Through interactive exercises, live case study breakdowns, and guided discussions, participants explored how to measure and communicate the ROI of their work.
+We unpacked real-world examples of companies that have successfully made the case for T&S investments, identifying the metrics that secured buy-in from leadership.
+Attendees learnt how to move beyond vague notions of “safety” and instead frame initiatives as essential to business, user retention, and regulatory preparedness.

-The session will be practical, providing worksheets, methodologies, and messaging templates that participants can take back home.
-They will develop their ROI narrative, practice aligning safety initiatives with company-wide goals, and refine their stakeholder messaging to make a stronger case for resources.
-Participants will have the opportunity to exchange insights and learn from each other’s experiences, ensuring that everyone leaves with not just new strategies, but a network of peers tackling the same issues.
+The session was practical, providing worksheets, methodologies, and messaging templates that participants can take back home.
+They developed their ROI narrative, practice aligning safety initiatives with company-wide goals, and refine their stakeholder messaging to make a stronger case for resources.
+Participants had the opportunity to exchange insights and learn from each other’s experiences, ensuring that everyone leaves with not just new strategies, but a network of peers tackling the same issues.

 Panel